Midnight Labs · Ecosystem Blueprint

 What the evidence says

-Capability does not reliably scale through programs.
+Capability doesn't reliably scale through programs.
 Learning is shaped by social context as much as content.
 The environment teaches more persistently than any curriculum.
-AI does not neutralise those dynamics — it tends to amplify what is already there.
+AI doesn't neutralise those dynamics.
+It amplifies what is already there.

 II

-For the first time, it is practically feasible to connect how people work to what the organisation learns from that work.
-MCP is one mechanism that can help with this, provided the ecosystem design comes first.
+For the first time, it's practically feasible to connect how people work to what the organisation learns from that work.
+MCP is one mechanism, provided the ecosystem design comes first.

 III